umang9369/AutoReAct-AI-Agent/README.md

-# 🦾 OpenClaw — Autonomous ReAct AI Agent
+# Autonomous ReAct AI Agent

 An autonomous AI agent built with **FastAPI**, **Google Gemini**, and the **ReAct** (Reason → Act → Observe) loop.
 It can run Python code, write files, and solve complex goals step by step.